maqsud07081988/portable-mysql-8/README.md

 **... then you did it wrong.**

 6. Run PortableMySQL8.exe again.
-Enter the a new password for the root MySQL user, set the port you want MySQL to run on (The default 3306 is fine if you have no other MySQL instances), and click the 'Start MySQL' button.
+Enter a new password for the root MySQL user, set the port you want MySQL to run on (The default 3306 is fine if you have no other MySQL instances), and click the 'Start MySQL' button.
 It should do first time initialization for MySQL, set the password you chose a moment ago for the root user, and then the status should show "MySQL is running" in green text.

 7. That's it!
 You can go to the Database tab and create your new opensim schemas from there (be sure to give it the proper user credentials, by default it's User: root, Server: localhost, and Password: <password you picked in step 6>), or use your favorite MySQL tool of choice to do that.